Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Translates with no transverse intersections

-Finally suppose that the basic block in $\E$ containing $C$ does not end in $C$.
-Then $\alpha$ is a corner orbit of $\E$ which is not a pivot, and the basic block in $\E$ is an unstable adjacent block with more than one element.
-If the additional elements in the basic block of $\E$ are lozenges, then all corners are periodic and we obtain a contradiction to $M$ atoroidal as before.
+Finally suppose that the basic block $\E_0$ containing $C$ does not end in $C$.
+Then $\alpha$ is a corner orbit of $\E$ which is not a hinge, and the basic block $\E_0$ is an unstable adjacent block with more than one element.
+If the additional elements in $\E_0$ are lozenges, then all corners are periodic and we finish by Case 0.
 The other possibility is that the remaining elements are pairs of adjacent $(1,3)$ quadrilaterals all intersecting a common unstable leaf, which also intersects $C$.
 The additional corners of the union of these pairs are always in $\wlu(\alpha)$.
 Let $\delta$ be the last such corner.
-Now $\delta$ is a pivot of $\E$, and we are in the situation just analyzed, which produced a contradiction.
+Now $\delta$ is a hinge of $\E$, and we are in the situation just analyzed, which produced a contradiction.

 This finishes the proof in Case 1.1.

 .1in